cell.codes

-I'm Lucas Dent, a Research Scientist at the London Centre for Nanotechnology, University College London.
-I work in computational cell biology, developing machine learning, informatics and visualisation tools to analyse live and 3D imaging.
-I also use functional genetics to understand how cells and tissues are built.
+I'm Lucas Dent, a Research Scientist working in experimental and computational cell biology, developing machine learning, informatics and visualisation tools to analyse live and 3D imaging.
+I also use functional and molecular genetics to understand how cells and tissues are built.

-Recently, my research has combined imaging with multi-omics (different types of large datasets) and computation to study cell growth, inflammation, geometry, and transcription factor signalling.
+Recently, my research has combined imaging with multi-omics and computation to study cell growth, inflammation, geometry, and transcription factor signalling.
 I also study developmental genetics, focusing on cell proliferation and tissue maintenance.
-This knowledge is fundamental to human development, regeneration, disease, and creating therapies.

 Research Highlights